Low consistency refiner segments for board and paper machines

 - Ensuring that the proper designs and alloys have been selected

-Valmet refining experts work with customers to understand their refining goals and the many related process variables that are critical to achieving success.
+Let us be your co-driver for success.
+In close co-operation with you we understand your refining goals and the many related process variables that are critical to achieving success.
 Derived from the manufacturing legacies of Valmet and J&L Fiber Services, Valmet can offer low consistency fillings & segments for all existing LC refiners on the market.
-Valmet Refiner Segments offer a wide range of patterns / features for all refining needs.
+Valmet Refiner Segments offer a wide range of patterns/features for all refining needs.

 Alloys are an important process control tool in refining that can have an impact on the wear properties of a refiner segment.
 Proper alloy selection helps to: